ricbacca/KatharaP4AAS/README.md

 Work in progress.

+## Requirements:
+1. Gradle at least 8.0.2
+2. Default-JDK installed, at least 21.x

 ## To start up:
 1. Goes to "App" folder and execute "gradle build".
 Verify that in folder "kathara/aas_project/" there must be a Jar called P4_AAS.jar.
 2. If everything ok: Launch Kathara inside folder "kathara/": kathara lstart